mehrankhodadadzadeh/Volumetric-MRI-to-CT-Medical-Image-Synthesis/README.md

 #What This Framework Does

-- Translates MRI brain volumes to synthetic CT.
+- Translates MRI brain volumes to synthetic CT using three different architectures including the UNet, Attention UNet and SwinUNetR.
 - Utilizes patch-wise GAN training for memory-efficient learning.
 - Evaluates voxel-level fidelity using MAE, PSNR, and SSIM inside anatomical masks.
 - Supports both training and k-fold cross-validation modes.